 28 – Billy Fury dies from a heart attack, aged 41.
 Though retired at the time of his death, he was planning a comeback.

-03 – In Australia, Bob Hawke takes over as leader of the Labor Party as election is called.
+03 – In Australia, Bob Hawke takes over as leader of the Labor Party as an election is called.

 04 – Singer Karen Carpenter dies in California, aged 32.
 The coroner lists her cause of death as “heartbeat irregularities brought on by chemical imbalances associated with Anorexia” (b.
 2 March 1950).

 05 – 69-year-old Nazi war criminal and former Gestapo commandant Klaus Barbie – known as the ‘Butcher of Lyon’ – is flown to France to face charges after being extradited from Bolivia.

 08 – 1981 Derby winner Shergar – one of the most valuable racehorses in the world – is stolen by an armed gang from the Aga Khan’s stud farm in County Kildare, Ireland.
 The theft is believed to have been carried out by the Provisional IRA.
 A ransom was demanded (reputedly around £5 million) which wasn’t paid.
 Shergar is believed to have been shot and killed, though his body was never found.

 11 – An inquiry into the Beirut massacre of Palestinian refugees in September 1982 results in the resignation of Ariel Sharon, Israeli defence minister.